-Boulder's Outdoor-Loving Legacy From its earliest days, Boulder has been a city that's appreciated its beautiful natural surroundings.
+Boulder's Outdoor-Loving Legacy

+From its earliest days, Boulder has been a city that's appreciated its beautiful natural surroundings.
 In 1896, the Boulder-Colorado Sanitarium, considered something of a health sanctuary and spa, opened at the base of Boulder's mountains with trails outside its back door.
-It drew quests who retreated into the piney hills for exercise, fresh air and sunshine.
+It drew guests who retreated into the piney hills for exercise, fresh air and sunshine.
 In 1898, the Colorado Chautauqua was built at the foot of the red rock formations known as the Flatirons.
 It was a family retreat created in the tradition of national Chautauquas of the time, focusing on culture, music and nature.
 In 1967, Boulder became the first city in the U.S. to tax itself to acquire funds to be used specifically for the acquisition, management and maintenance of open space.

 Boulder continues to passionately protect some 45,000 acres of unspoiled open space, which visitors can access via 300 miles of hiking and biking trails.
 We welcome you to this outdoor playground.

+EASY

-EASY Boy Scout Trail behind.
+Boy Scout Trail

+This easy-to-moderate, family-friendly hike has forest-framed views and boulder-strewn terrain with a breathtaking lookout at May's Point.
+It becomes a fantastic kingdom of rock castles and trees for kids to scramble over, climb on and hide behind.
 Take a brief detour on the Sensory Trail, where signage will instruct you to smell the bark of a ponderosa pine, listen for birds of prey or take a seat to "rest and remember family and friends."
-The trail entrance is located across from the Flagstaff Nature Center, great for children and typically open May-Sept., Fri-Sun, 10:30am-4pm.
+The trail entrance is located across from the Flagstaff Nature Center, great for children and typically open June-Sept., Fri-Sun, 10:30am-4pm (subject to volunteer staff availability).
+Directions: Use Google Maps for navigation to parking at "Flagstaff Nature Center."
+The trail starts directly across the street from here.